texfaq/texfaq.github.io/FAQ-slidecls.md

 # Producing presentations (including slides)

-Lamport's original LaTeX had a separate program (SliTeX) for producing slides; it dates from the age when colour effects were produced by printing separate slides in different-coloured inks, and overlaying them, and was just about acceptable back then.
+Lamport's original LaTeX had a separate program (SliTeX) for producing slides; it dates from the age when color effects were produced by printing separate slides in different-colored inks, and overlaying them, and was just about acceptable back then.
 When LaTeX 2e came along, the reason SliTeX had to be a separate program went away, and its functionality was supplied by the